veliovgroup/Meteor-Files/docs/react-example.md

+# React.js usage

 *This example is for the front-end UI only.
-The server side [methods](https://github.com/VeliovGroup/Meteor-Files/wiki#api) and [publications](https://github.com/VeliovGroup/Meteor-Files/wiki/collection) are the same.*
+The server side [methods](https://github.com/VeliovGroup/Meteor-Files/wiki#api) and [publications](https://github.com/VeliovGroup/Meteor-Files/blob/master/docs/collection.md) are the same.*

 ## Brief:

 In this example two components is used.
 First - to handle the uploads, adds a file input box and progress bar.
 Second - to show the file details (`FileIndividualFile.js`).

 - The individual file component allows to delete, rename, and view the files.
 Twitter Bootstrap is used for styling;
 - Tested with `Meteor@1.6.1` and `React16`;
 - Uses the latest `withTracker` access the meteor data.
 - Uses React Component (rather than deprecated createClass)

 ## Assumptions

 - You have Meteor methods for `RemoveFile` and `RenameFile`
 - You have a publication called `files.all` which is a FilesCollection, declared something like this:

 ```js
 import { FilesCollection } from 'meteor/ostrio:files';